sahilseth/funr/README.md

 > r fun(ction):
 > attempt to make a **fun** cli for R

-A small utility which wraps Rscript and provides access to **all** R functions from the terminal.
+A small utility which wraps Rscript and provides easy access to **all** R functions from the terminal.

 ```
 >funr